fkkcloud/ColorOfWorld/project_posts/2014-03-17-StreetView-Collect-Draw-on-Map-with-LeapMotion.md

 Each fingers street view and defined color palette will also displayed very left side

-All the layouy is just temp and it is just tech demo
+All the layout is just temp and it is just tech demo

 <b>Download Palette Exporter Tester App 2 (run on OSX only) </b>